2454511550Lin/2454511550Lin.github.io/index.md

 ## About Me

 I am a graduate student at the University of Pennsylvania.
-Before that, I received Bachelor of Science in Computer Science and Mathematics from the University of Wisconsin-Madison, where I worked in Machine Learning and Optimization Theory ([MLOPT](https://mlopt.ece.wisc.edu/)) Research Group and advised by Prof. [Ramya Korlakai Vinayak](https://ramyakv.github.io/), Prof. [Matthew L. Malloy](https://www.mattmalloy.org/) and Prof. ‪[Steven J. Schrodi](https://genetics.wisc.edu/staff/schrodi-steven/).
+Before that, I received Bachelor of Science in Computer Science and Mathematics from the University of Wisconsin-Madison, where I worked in Machine Learning and Optimization Theory ([MLOPT](https://mlopt.ece.wisc.edu/)) Research Group and advised by Prof. [Ramya Korlakai Vinayak](https://ramyakv.github.io/), Prof. [Matthew L. Malloy](https://www.mattmalloy.org/), and Prof. [Steven J. Schrodi](https://genetics.wisc.edu/staff/schrodi-steven/).

 My research interests lie in machine learning/deep learning.
 My previous research areas include computer vision, out-of-distribution detection, active learning, A/B testing, and computational biology.
 I also have a strong interest in abstract algebra and cryptography.